 - Always leave a "finger's width" between dishes on the same shelf.
 This allows the heat to circulate freely around them. - To reduce fat splashing when you add vegetables to hot fat around a roast, dry them thoroughly or brush lightly with cooking oil. - Where dishes may boil and spill over during cooking, place them on a baking tray. - The 'Cook & Clean' oven liners (see 'Cleaning Your Cooker') work better when fat splashes are avoided.
-Cover meat when cooking. - Sufficient heat rises out of the oven while cooking to warm plates in the grill compartment. - If you want to brown the base of a pastry dish, preheat the baking tray for 15 minutes before placing the dish in the centre of the tray.
+Cover meat when cooking with foil or use a roasting bag. - Sufficient heat rises out of the oven while cooking to warm plates in the grill compartment. - If you want to brown the base of a pastry dish, preheat the baking tray for 15 minutes before placing the dish in the centre of the tray.